 "There is a shortage of experienced people in the growing Indian IT industry.
 So it's easier for the candidates to go back with an offer in hand.
 I think they get better jobs there and the companies get experienced people.
-So, it's a win-win situation for both parties," Mr Sachar said.'Jobs aplenty'
+So, it's a win-win situation for both parties," Mr Sachar said.

 The companies attending the job fair included Amazon, Yahoo and Intel.

 One of the hiring companies was MetricStream, whose chief technical officer, Vidyadhar Phalke recruited Nidhi Agarwal at the fair this year and Vinay Bopana earlier.

 "Some of our key people were recruited at this event.
 Our hit rate has been very good," he says.

 The IT industry says there are both personal and professional reasons for the reverse exodus.

 For Nidhi and her husband it was because of the family.